The Zamboni (magazine): Format

 Originally, The Zamboni was developed as being fourteen pages every issue in addition to a front and back cover.
 The average issue contains a word from the editor, two to three pages of fake news briefs, followed by two pages of campus news, a center spread dealing with the theme of the issue, and then more pages of miscellaneous content, also often concerning the issue's theme (which is on the cover).
 Recurring features include The Zamboni Interviews and The Zamboni Roasts.
 The fourth or fifth issue every year is a parody issue, which mimics the style of another publication, on or off-campus.

-Currently, The Zamboni is either twenty or twenty-four pages long (including front and back cover, and is divided by section.
-Sections are established by the amount of content amassed per issue, and the issue theme is used to tie the creative development of the magazine together.
-There are no required sections and they all may change at whim.
-It is entirely possible that one issue during the year is printed backwards while all the others are printed forwards.
-Or that only one is printed forwards and the others printed backwards.
-The palindromic nature of chaos is a large and necessary part of the new Zamboni.
+Currently, The Zamboni is either twenty or twenty-four pages long.

 Historically, The Zamboni has endured a variety of changes in layout format and editorial direction.
 It was published in a 12–16 page broadsheet tabloid format on conventional newsprint throughout the 1990s.
 The success of the 1999 "student notebook parody" (itself a homage to The National Lampoon's High School Yearbook) led to a change in format.
 In fall 2000, with the publication moved to a conventional multicolor staplebound magazine-style layout centered around a singular theme, similar to the National Lampoon magazines of the 1970s.

 In the fall of 2013, the editors returned the format to a more conventional magazine style, with standardized magazine layout.
 This was a change from the previous newspaper tabloid style of the magazine, and focuses more on artistic direction, photo manipulation, and article-based content.
-The new layout consists of 20–24 page issues, including a front and back cover, where the outside spread is off glossy and brightly colored format, while the inside sheets are of a black-and-white magazine print, inspired by Bitch Magazine, which the editors enjoyed reading.
+The new layout consists of 20–24 page issues, including a front and back cover, where the outside spread is off glossy and brightly colored format, while the inside sheets are of a black-and-white magazine print.

-In the fall of 2014, 'The Zamboni' launched its website and non-print content.
-As of spring 2015, 'The Zamboni' publishes certain content in exclusively digital format in addition to its print publication.
-In 2014 'The Zamboni' also became involved in mixed media and installation art pieces as auxiliaries to publication ventures.
+In the fall of 2014, The Zamboni launched its website and non-print content.
+As of spring 2015, The Zamboni publishes certain content in exclusively digital format in addition to its print publication.
+In 2014 The Zamboni also became involved in mixed media and installation art pieces as auxiliaries to publication ventures.